dareneiri/positconf2023/03-LoggingLevels.md

 | WARNING | Outputs a message that is recoverable and does not affect the final output of your code                                                          | Maybe a step involves changing the data type (numeric to character, for example), assuming it’s okay to change it.
 It shouldn’t cause problems, but you should let your user know. | `warn(logger, "Ambiguous date format.
 Assuming date format is mm-dd-yyyy.")`                          |
 | ERROR   | Something bad happened, but there is an alternative solution and is recoverable.                                                                 | You attempt to connect to a database, but it failed, so it’s using a different backup database instead.                                                                            | `error(logger, "Could not connect to database.
 Used secondary database connection instead.")`         |
 | FATAL   | Something bad happened, and it is not recoverable.
 The program must quit.                                                                        | You cannot connect to any databases, and it’s required for your program to run, and there are no alternatives.                                                                     | `fatal(logger, "Could not establish connection to primary or secondary database.
 Stopping process.")` |

-Having a variety of levels in your code is useful, because it helps someone else understand the severity of the error, and it provides you with greater flexibility if you need to increase or decrease the verbosity of your logging output.

-Can you think of an instances in your own code where you may want to use INFO for a particular part of your code, but WARNING or ERROR for something else?